Sleep or physical activity?

 - Consider checking out the Sleep questions in the Go Ask Alice! archives for even more info!

-You seemed to be a bit concerned about gaining weight.
+Additionally, you also seemed to be a bit concerned about gaining weight.
 It may be helpful to know that sleep can affect hormonal activity tied to appetite and therefore might have a direct impact on your ability to lose or maintain a healthy weight.
 Leptin (a hormone secreted by fat cells that decreases hunger) and ghrelin (a hormone secreted in the stomach that increases hunger) work like a checks and balances system in the body and control your feelings of fullness and hunger.
 When you don't get enough sleep, your leptin levels drop and your ghrelin levels rise.
 In other words, sleep deprivation makes you more likely to crave sugary, high-carb foods (thanks to higher levels of ghrelin).
-Also, lack of sleep may interfere with your body's ability to repair muscles and bones post-workout.